dmuratov-als/shell-link-checker/README.md

   : '# Specify a URL or a URL list file*' typeset        address=''

   : '# Specify a non-null value to exclude external links (except the mailto and tel URL schemes).
-Mutually exclusive with $subtree_only' typeset  internal_only=''
+Mutually exclusive with $subtree_only.' typeset  internal_only=''

   : '# Specify a non-null value to exclude links up the $address tree (a trailing slash indicates a directory).
-Mutually exclusive with $internal_only, but takes precedence' typeset   subtree_only=''
+Mutually exclusive with $internal_only, but takes precedence.' typeset   subtree_only=''

   : '# Specify a regexp (POSIX ERE, case-insensitive) to exclude links from the absolute links report' typeset skip_links_abs=''

-  : '# Specify Wget options (except for those after the "wget" command below)' typeset -a    wget_opts=(
+  : '# Specify Wget options (except those after the "wget" command below)' typeset -a   wget_opts=(
-    --level='inf'
+    --level=inf
     --no-parent
   )

-  : '# Specify a path for resulting files' typeset -h        path=~
+  : '# Specify a path for the project' typeset -h        path=~

   : '# END OF CUSTOMIZABLE SECTION'